 What is Bankruptcy Fraud?

 There are three methods of committing bankruptcy fraud: concealment of assets, multiple filings and petition mills.
-The number of bankruptcy fraud cases rises in proportion to the number of bankruptcy filings each year.
-Bankruptcy fraud convictions can result in a fine up to $250,000 US Dollars (USD) and/or up to five years in prison.
+The number of cases rises in proportion to the number of bankruptcy filings each year.
+Convictions for this crime can result in a fine up to $250,000 US Dollars (USD) and/or up to five years in prison.

 Concealment of assets is the most common type of bankruptcy fraud.
 This type of fraud occurs when the debtor hides his assets during the declaration phase of the bankruptcy process, in an attempt to keep them from being liquidated.
 Debtors may fail to include them on the list of assets, transfer ownership to family or friends and move assets into off-shore accounts.